nestjs/docs.nestjs.com/content/techniques/mvc.md

 }
 ```

-> info **Hint** In fact, when Nest detects `@Res()` decorator, it injects library-specific `response` object.
-We can use such an object to dynamically render the template.
-Learn more about its abilities [here](http://expressjs.com/en/api.html).
+In this code, we are specifying the template to use in the `@Render()` decorator, and the return value of the route handler method is passed to the template for rendering.
+Notice that the return value is an object with a property `message`, matching the `message` placeholder we created in the template.

-While the application is running, open your browser and navigate to `http://localhost:3000/`.
+While the application is running, open your browser and navigate to `http://localhost:3000`.
 You should see the `Hello world!` message.

 #### Dynamic template rendering

-If the application logic must dynamically decide which template to render, then we should use `@Res()` decorator:
+If the application logic must dynamically decide which template to render, then we should use the `@Res()` decorator, and supply the view name in our route handler, rather than in the `@Render()` decorator:

+> info **Hint** When Nest detects the `@Res()` decorator, it injects the library-specific `response` object.
+We can use this object to dynamically render the template.
+Learn more about the `response` object API [here](http://expressjs.com/en/api.html).

 ```typescript
 @@filename(app.controller)